10 Tips on How to Find the Best Financial Advisor

 “Advisers encourage returns-chasing behavior and push for actively managed funds that have higher fees, even if the client starts with a well-diversified, low-fee portfolio.”

-One way you can avoid lemons is to make sure you find advisors that have less restrictions on the advice they provide and recommend the use of passively managed funds or index funds.
-I cover this in Should You Hire a Financial Advisor that Has a Broker-Dealer?
+One way you can avoid lemons is to make sure you find advisors that are independent and recommend the use of passively managed funds or index funds.

 6. Learn How Your Advisor is Compensated

-How comfortable would you feel if your doctor was compensated based on the medications he prescribed to you?
-When pharmaceutical company kick-backs to physicians are discovered it causes controversy for a reason.
+How comfortable would you feel if your doctor was compensated based on the medications he or she prescribed to you?
+When a pharmaceutical company provides kick-backs to physicians it causes controversy.
 Yet in the financial services world, this does not seem to be a problem.
 I think over time that will change.

 Regardless of how your advisor is compensated (hourly, investment management fees, etc) the most important thing is that they answer questions about fees openly and that you feel comfortable asking about compensation at any time.
 You can learn more in Understanding Financial Advisor Fees.